Anthony Barber: Chancellor of the Exchequer

 After winning the election in 1970, Edward Heath appointed Barber as Chancellor of the Duchy of Lancaster and gave him the responsibility for negotiating the entry of the UK into the European Economic Community.
-However, following the sudden death of Iain Macleod on 20 July, only four weeks after the election, Barber became the new Chancellor of the Exchequer.
+However, following the sudden death of Iain Macleod on 20 July, only four weeks after the election, Barber became the new Chancellor of the Exchequer, although he was initially reluctant to take the job.
 His appointment prompted Harold Wilson to remark that it was the first time that he had realised that Heath had a sense of humour.
 In line with the initial liberal instincts of Heath's 1970 government, he oversaw a major liberalisation of the banking system under the title of 'Competition and Credit Control', leading to a high level of lending, much of it to speculative property concerns.
 In his first Budget, in March 1971, he proposed to replace purchase tax and Selective Employment Tax with Value Added Tax, and also relaxed exchange controls; both were prerequisites to membership of the EEC.
 VAT came into force in 1973 at a standard rate of 10%.
 A year later, the rate was cut to 8%.

 Barber also reduced direct taxes.
 High levels of economic growth followed, but the traditional capacity constraints of the British economy - especially currency and balance of trade concerns - quickly choked the economic boom.
 The banking system fell towards crisis as the bubble burst.

 During his term the economy suffered due to stagflation and industrial unrest.
 In 1972 he delivered a budget which was designed to return the Conservative Party to power in an election expected in 1974 or 1975.
 This budget led to a period known as "The Barber Boom".
 The measures in the budget led to high inflation and wage demands from Public Sector workers.
 He was forced to introduce anti-inflation measures on the 6 November 1972, along with a Price Commission and a Pay Board.
 The inflation of capital asset values was also followed by the 1973 oil crisis which followed the Yom Kippur War, adding to inflationary pressures in the economy and feeding industrial militancy (already at a high as a result of the struggle over the Industrial Relations Act 1971).

-In 1972, having said a week earlier in the House of Commons that he had "no reason to believe that the pound was overvalued", he floated it (most of the world currencies were floated at that time) "as a temporary measure".
+In 1972, having said a week earlier in the House of Commons that he had "no reason to believe that the pound was overvalued", he floated it (most of the world currencies were fixed under the Bretton Woods system at that time) "as a temporary measure".
 The pound immediately plunged on the markets, and it was impossible during his time as Chancellor to impose a new parity.
 It has remained floating ever since.

-After a strike by the miners, and a Three-Day Week, Heath called for a general election on 28 February 1974 with the slogan "Who governs Britain?"
+Following a strike by the miners, and a Three-Day Week, Heath called for a general election on 28 February 1974 with the slogan "Who governs Britain?"
 The election returned a minority Labour government and Harold Wilson as Prime Minister.